Dupont Plaza Hotel arson: Legacy

 The Dupont Plaza Hotel fire and other incidents of the era gave rise to several amendments to security policies in hotels around the world.
-One of the biggest problems at the time was the lack of standard fire safety requirements.
-The hotel included an unsprinklered 17-story tower that housed 423 guest rooms.
+One big problem at the time was the lack of standard fire safety requirements.
+The hotel included an un-sprinklered 17-story tower housing 423 guest rooms.
 The fire alarm system in the tower was not working, and many guests were not aware of the fire until they saw or smelled it, heard someone shouting "Fire", or heard firefighters responding.
 In 1987, there were four major fire codes across the United States with over 1,800 variations because of local codes and ordinances, so that a local code in one city would have significant fire protection requirements while that in another would have none.

 On September 25, 1990, three years after the disaster, the United States enacted the Hotel and Motel Fire Safety Act of 1990, requiring all hotels and other public accommodations wanting to accommodate federal workers or hold federally funded activities to have smoke detectors in all guest rooms and to have working sprinkler systems if the building had more than three stories.
 U.S. Representative Sherwood L. Boehlert stated that the law was one of the first times the U.S. government took "direct action to protect the public at large from the danger of fire".
 The United States Fire Administration has credited the Dupont Plaza fire along with the MGM Grand fire in 1980 as the catalysts for the safety requirements being signed into law.

-AIG, a lead insurance underwriter supplying coverage for the blaze, ended up acquiring title to the shuttered hotel in June 1989, as part of the settlement of claims arising from the fire.
+AIG, a lead insurance underwriter supplying coverage for the blaze, ultimately acquired title to the shuttered hotel in June 1989 as part of the settlement of claims arising from the fire.
 In October 1992, AIG announced plans to completely renovate the hotel at a cost of $130 million and rebrand it as a Marriott.
 The hotel reopened on February 16, 1995, as the San Juan Marriott Resort & Casino.